 My story began through my love for baseball and my want to become a professional baseball player.
 After a career-ending injury right before college, my time and effort was diverted to my studies and my extracurricular involvement.
 This included joining the Black Student Union, Alpha Phi Alpha Fraternity, Inc., the Student Government Association, and numerous other clubs, jobs, and opportunities to serve Elon with students, faculty, staff, and administration.
 My involvement and engagement with the university got some of my mentors to have conversations with me about a potential career in higher education.

-We have a deep and profound impact on each and every person that lives on this earth.
+My journey has helped me figure out somewhat of a philosophy regarding our responsibility as people in this world.
+That we have a deep and profound impact on each and every person that lives on this earth.
 Regardless of intention.
 Regardless of whether we know them or not.
 Our capacity to impact others transcends past our physical selves and our direct proximity to other people.
 It is this interdependence that shapes the way I see leadership.
 Leadership is not about power over others and it is not about management.
 It is about our impact and our ability to influence.
 This gives everyone the ability to lead.
 Because we all have impact.